insin/DOMBuilder/docs/htmlmode.rst

 .. js:function:: DOMBuilder.HTMLElement.registerEventHandlers()

-   If event attributes were found when ``toString(true)`` was called, this method will retrieve the resulting DOM Element by id, attach event handlers to it and call ``registerEventHandlers()`` on any HTMLElement children.
+   If event attributes were found when ``toString(true)`` was called, this method will attempt to retrieve a DOM Element with this element's ``id`` attribute, attach event handlers to it and call ``registerEventHandlers()`` on any HTMLElement children.

    .. versionadded:: 1.4